Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 You should see BATCH_PREDICT_CC_DEFAULT Vectorized UDF we deployed in the previous steps.

-Next we will create some stored procedures which hould our feature engineering logic.
+Next we will create some stored procedures which hold our feature engineering logic.
 We will do this so we can later execute these Stored Procedures from a Task for automation.

 Run the following coide in a worksheet to create the Stored Procedure.